 The most common charging model is the "Pay-as-you-go" one, where the customer is charged for the actual period she uses the infrastructure.
 The usage periods are monitored in different granularities though; i.e., providers may have different minimum time unit for charging.
 For example, one provider's minimum time unit may be 1 hour and another's 5 minutes.
 So, if someone uses the former infrastructure for 1 hour and 23 minutes, she will be charged as if she used the infrastructure for 2 hours, whereas, in the latter case the price will be for 1 hour and 25 minutes.
+The trend is the time granularity to further decrease and charge per minute or even per seconds of resource usage [1].

-The "Pay-as-yougo" charging model is encountered in three main forms in Amazon EC2, but those forms are essentially generic to any cloud provider:
+The "Pay-as-you-go" charging model is encountered in three main forms in Amazon EC2, but those forms are essentially generic to any cloud provider:

-- On-demand Instance, where the payment is done after the use of infrastructure charging for as long as the customer used it, without any other commitment, as explained above. - Reserved Instance, where the customer pays a small fee upfront for a specific time (i.e. month, year) and after that, she is charged like the on-demand policy for the time using the infrastructure, but with a great discount on the fee. - Spot Instance, which is like an auction.
-The customer bids whatever price is willing to pay for the infrastructure and, if the bid is above the current spot price, she gets the VM and is charged for the actual usage period but with a very lower price.
+- On-demand Instance, where the payment is done after the use of the infrastructure charging for as long as the customer used it, without any other commitment, as explained above. - Reserved Instance, where the customer pays a small fee upfront for a specific time (e.g., a month or a year) and after that, she is charged like the on-demand policy for the time using the infrastructure, but with a great discount on the fee. - Spot Instance, which is like an auction.
+The customer bids whatever price is willing to pay for the infrastructure and, if the bid is above the current spot price, she gets the VM and is charged for the actual usage period but with a lower price than that of the on-demand policy.
 The drawback is that, if the spot price goes above the customers bid price, her VM will be shut down.